guildai/guild.ai/pages/features.md

         <li>You can <strong>analyze</strong> differences across runs
         to better understand a result</li>
         <li>You can <strong>share</strong> your results with colleagues</li>
-        <li>You can <strong>backup</strong> trained models&mdash;some of which may
+        <li>You can <strong>backup</strong> trained models&mdash;some
-          have taken days to generate&mdash;for safekeeping</li>
+          of which may have taken days to generate&mdash;for safekeeping</li>
         <li>You can <strong>optimize</strong> your model by focussing
         on approaches that perform well and avoiding those that don't</li>
       </ul>
     </p>
-    <h4>But I already use a spreadsheet to track results!</h4>
+    <h4>But I already use a spreadsheet to track results</h4>
     <p>
-      Guild is <em>automatic</em>&mdash;it does its work in the background when you run your training script.
-You don't have to copy and paste.
-It also captures <em>everything</em> associated with an experiment&mdash;hyperparameters, metrics, logs,
+      Guild is <em>automatic</em>&mdash;it does the work for when you run your training script so you don't have to copy and paste.
+It captures everything associated with an
+      experiment&mdash;hyperparameters, metrics, logs, generated
-      generated files, and even source code snapshots.
+      files, and even source code snapshots!
 With this detail, you can do more than merely report results: you can
-      <strong>systematically improve</strong> your model.
+      <strong>systematically improve your model</strong>.
     </p>
     <p>And you can
       always <a href="/docs/guides/export-spreadsheet/">export your